Lachezar Baltanov: 2015-16

-On 18 July Lachezar Baltanov provided an assist for Daniel Genov's goal in the 1–1 draw versus Levski Sofia in the first round of A Grupa.
-In the 7th round Baltanov was sent off during the second haft of the game against PFC Cherno More Varna.
+On 18 July Baltanov provided an assist for Daniel Genov's goal in the 1–1 draw versus Levski Sofia in the first round of A Grupa.
+In the 7th round Baltanov was sent off during the second half of the game against PFC Cherno More Varna.
 Despite his red card his teammates won the game with 2–1.

 On 19 September 2015 Baltanov scored his first goal in the season during the 2–1 away defeat from PFC Ludogorets Razgrad.
 Four days later, on 23 September, Baltanov scored twice and made an assist during the 0–4 away win over FC Septemvri Simitli in the 1/16 final of the Bulgarian Cup.

 On 22 November Baltanov scored a penalty for the 1–2 away victory against Cherno More Varna.

 On 13 December Baltanov scored the equalizer for the 1–1 away draw with PFC Montana in the last official game of Botev Plovdiv for 2015.

 On 20 February 2016 Baltanov scored during the 1–0 home win in the local derby against Lokomotiv Plovdiv.
 After that he was selected for man of the match and the best player in the 21 round of A Grupa.
 In the next round, on 28 February, Baltanov made an assist for the goal of Todor Nedelev in the 2–2 draw with PFC Pirin Blagoevgrad.

-On 13 March, Lachezar Baltanov scored two goals for the 3–1 win over Cherno more Varna.
+On 13 March, Baltanov scored two goals for the 3–1 win over Cherno More Varna.
 He received the award for man of the match.

 On 16 April Baltanov scored a goal for the 2–2 draw with PFC Montana.